 - We use ‘astro-turfing’ – the manipulation of social media through the use of multiple accounts – to create the impression of a dominant viewpoint.

-- Finnish teachers are all educated tomatoes level but also drawn from the top 10% of educational achievement across the country.
+- Finnish teachers are all educated to masters level but also drawn from the top 10% of educational achievement across the country.

 - Finnish teachers teach on average 15.2 hours per week leaving them on for support, intervention, effective marking and CPD.